Pablerdo/zeptaframe/README.md

 # Zeptaframe

 Zeptaframe is an AI-native video editor that allows you to create precise AI-generated movies with a visual-first approach, minimizing the need for text prompts.
+It implements the [Go-with-the-flow](https://github.com/Eyeline-Research/Go-with-the-Flow) technique for precise video generation.
+Try it at CVPR 2025.

 ## Overview